-- Disorders of the ear such as infection of external and middle ear, cleaning and wax removal, hearing loss, Eustachian tube dysfunction, and problems with balance or vertigo.
+- Ear disorders, such as external and middle ear infection, ear blockage and wax removal, hearing loss, Eustachian tube dysfunction, and balance or vertigo disorders.

-- Nasal problems, such as sinusitis, blocked nose, allergic rhinitis, deviated nasal septum or growths such as polyps, turbinate hypertrophy and others, including functional and cosmetic nasal surgery.
+- Nasal problems, such as sinusitis, blocked nose, allergic rhinitis, deviated nasal septum or growths such as polyps, turbinate hypertrophy, breathing difficulties and others.

-- Oral cavity infections like ulcers, blisters, pain, change in taste or sensibility in the tongue, tongue tie and assessment of speech delay.
+- Oral cavity infections like ulcers, blisters, oral thrush, changes in taste or sensibility in the tongue, tongue tie and assessment of speech difficulties.

-- Throat problems including voice issues, tonsillitis and swallowing difficulties
+- Throat problems, including voice issues, tonsillitis, sore throat, salivary gland disorders and swallowing difficulties

 - Infections of the head or neck, lumps in the neck including the thyroid